-Change the Perspective Often
+Change the Perspectve Often

 Stylistic requirements also differ according to the type of text.
 In technical documentation, an important style specification is, for example, the uniform formulation of the various functional units, such as work instructions.
-Such specifications are typically documented in an editorial guide.
-The editor must know these guidelines in detail and also have the competence to make a well-founded decision, even if the editorial guide does not make a statement on the issue at hand.
+Such specifications are typically documented in a Style Guide.
+The editor must know these guidelines in detail and also have the competence to make a well-founded decision, even if the Style Guide does not make a statement on the issue at hand.

 Often, an editor has too little specialist knowledge to be able to verify the text to be checked, by him or herself.
-However, he or she has sufficient textual competence to be able to identify any deficiencies in the content such as unclear wording or missing information that is necessary for understanding, etc. As one of the first readers, the editor can provide constructive criticism and give the author specific suggestions for revision.
+However, he or she has sufficient textual competence to be able to identify deficiencies in content such as unclear wording or information that is necessary for understanding but missing, etc. As one of the first readers, the editor can provide constructive criticism and give the author specific suggestions for revision.

 - How important it is to have clear and consistent terminology in technical documentation has already been a subject in our Blog several times.
-In order to prevent errors from creeping in, despite toolsupported terminology management, the editor also checks whether the correct term is used for the correct part – and used in the correct place.
+In order to prevent errors from creeping in, despite tool-supported terminology management, the editor also checks whether the correct term is used for the correct part – and used in the correct place.

-- There is no question that functional design supports text reception and comprehension.
+- There is no question that functional design® supports text capture and processing.
 However, it is also generally accepted that errors can occur when formats are assigned to functional units.
-The result: Instead of making it easier for the reader to facilitate information, he or she may deliberately skip information if an incorrectly assigned functional unit differs from the reader‘s expectation regarding the content.
+The Result: Instead of making it easier for the user to facilitate information, she may not record it at all because she has learned to associate the incorrectly-assigned format with another type of information that she is deliberately not concerning herself with.
 This is especially the case with texts that serve as references and are often read only as excerpts – operating manuals, for example.
-During proofreading, it is also checked whether the formats introduced are being used consistently and correctly.
+During the proofreading, it is also checked whether the formats introduced are being used consistently and correctly.

-Perhaps you're surprised after reading this list of how varied the tasks within proofreading are.
-This has its origin, not least because of the numerous formal requirements that technical documentation must fulfill.
+Perhaps you're surprised after reading this listing of how varied the tasks within proofreading are.
+This has its origin, not least because of the numerous formal requirements that technical documentation must fulfil.
 The more rules that must be observed, the higher the risk of error – whereby, it is better to speak of "violations" than "mistakes".
-For what may be desirable in other types of text (for example, the variation in wording), should not occur in so-called "controlled texts" such as operating manuals.
+For what may be desirable in other types of text (for example, the variation in the wording), should not occur in so-called "controlled texts" such as operating manuals.

 The Clever Combination of Human and Electronic Performance

+Of course, an experienced editor doesn't take these perspectives one after the other.
+To look at the same text critically several times through different pairs of glasses would be highly inefficient.
 It is unnecessary for two reasons: On one hand, professional Technical Editorial offices make use of the opportunities offered by special software such as Content Management Systems and terminology tools, not only during checking, but also during content creation.
 In this way, the frequency of errors can be reduced significantly.
-On the other hand, experience plays an important role in proofreading, especially when it comes to the time factor.
+On the other hand, experience plays an important role in editing, especially when it comes to the time factor.
 In order to find all remaining mistakes during the final review (and in as few passes as possible), a high level of familiarity with the layout and the formats and graphic styles used is required – provided, of course, that one is familiar with all applicable rules and regulations, including the editorial guidelines.
-An experienced proofreader can thus identify different types of error simultaneously in a single pass.
+An experienced proofreader can thus detect mistakes from several categories simultaneously in a single pass.

 A Practical Example

-By the way, the use of handwritten correction is only one of several approaches.
+By the way, the handwritten correction is only one of several approaches.
 Depending on the editor in which the text was created, it is usually also possible to make corrections in electronic form.